 ASET images consist of three colors: red, blue, and green.
 These colors are representative of light passing through a diamond.
 Light refracts as it passes through the diamond.
 Different wave lengths of light appear as different colors.
 The red color demonstrates the highest amount of light from above.
 Therefore, red is a good indicator of a diamond’s brilliance.
 On the other hand, green indicates returned light from less direct sources and reflected back at other angles.
 Finally, blue shows contrast, or light that enters the diamond but is blocked from returning.

-Different diamond shapes will present different ASET images. it's important to understand how to read ASET images.
-While the AGS created ASET as an evaluation tool, it's not the sole indicator of a diamond’s quality.
-Additionally, while many diamonds have ASET images, this isn't always the case.
+Different diamond shapes will present different ASET images, so it is important to understand how to read ASET images.
+While the AGS created ASET as an evaluation tool, it is not the sole indicator of a diamond’s quality.
+Additionally, while many diamonds have ASET images, this is not always the case.
 For instance, recently cut diamonds will often not have one available.
-If you'd like more help in understand a diamond’s ASET image, contact our customer service team today!
+If you would like more help in understand a diamond’s ASET image, contact our customer service team today!